CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

 A domain user account is required for the Gateway web application pool and must be created prior to performing the installation below.

-This user account is required to enable Gateway to access the CORTEX database, with the following roles:
+This user account is required to enable Gateway to access the {{< ctx >}} database, with the following roles:

 * dbcreator
 * public